Tyneside Kidney Patients Association

-They are Marian Wainwright, Ang Thompson and Corinne Nichol.
+They are Jo Bates, Ang Thompson and Corinne Nichol.
 Our work covers Ward 32 (in-patient ward), Ward 31 (dialysis ward), Renal Clinical Investigations Unit, Out-patients, all home dialysis patients (haemodialysis or peritoneal dialysis) and pre-dialysis patients.

 The Social Workers are required to work within a statutory and legislative framework and are required to take into account both the patients and their carer’s needs.
 They're also responsible for understanding appropriate safeguarding procedures.

 The Social Workers are part of a multi-disciplinary team in the renal unit and regularly discuss patients with other professionals within the renal unit to ensure that the appropriate services/support is being considered.